Save as PDF

 Allow yourself some time

-The University is pretty big so our two Print Studio's have a lot to cope with.
+The University is pretty big so our two Print Studio's can get very busy.
 We know that you have deadlines and sometimes things are tight.
-We'll try and get things done as fast as possible for you but please be aware that our workload can change week-to-week.
-We'd advise always allowing a few days for things like posters, and the best bet is to pop in and have a chat about your deadline in advance.
+We'll try and get things done as fast as possible for you but please be aware that our turnaround time can vary.
+We'd advise always allowing a few days for things like posters to ensure we can complete your work.
+We'd also always encourage you to pop in and have a chat about your deadline in advance.

-We also promote the self-service printers when it comes to A4 and A3 printing to give us more time to produce the specialist stuff like posters and book binding.
-Although it'd be convenient if we could do all your small jobs, we think you'll thank us when you need something quickly that only we can produce!
+We also promote the use of self-service printers for A4 and A3 printing, giving us more time to produce the specialist stuff like posters and book binding.
+Although it'd be convenient if we could help with all your small jobs, we think you'll thank us when you need specialist printing in a rush!

 Be aware of colour

-If whatever you are doing is colour critical then be sure to mention it before we start printing and our staff can help find the best option for you.
+We'll try really hard to get the colours right for your work, although if accurate colour is critical to this work then be sure to mention it before we start printing and our staff can help find the best option for you.